Alexander-Pop/ajax-with-loader/README.md

-Create ajax call and show loader while date is recieving.
+Create ajax call and show loader while data is recieving.